oracle-livelabs/spatial-graph/spatial-ai/ev/load-data/load-data.md

 ## Introduction

-In this lab, you load data from files in OCI Object Storage to tables in ADB-S. You then explore the data to get  familiar with its contents.
+In this lab, you load data from files in OCI Object Storage to tables in Oracle Autonomous AI Database Serverless.
+You then explore the data to get  familiar with its contents.
 The data include spatial and non-spatial data and are used throughout this workshop.

 Estimated Lab Time: 10 minutes

 ### Objectives

-* Load data from OCI Object Storage to ADB-S
+* Load data from OCI Object Storage to Oracle Autonomous AI Database Serverless
 * Gain familiarity with the data

 ### Prerequisites